cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/ongoing-research.md

 - **Purpose**:  identify common pain points across key user flows
-- **Method**: UX Audit where the internal team mapped out the entire user flow to get a clear picture of all the different pages and actions users take for specific tasks
+- **Method**: UX Audit where the internal team mapped out the entire user flow to get a clear picture of all the different pages and actions users take to perform specific tasks
 - **Tools**:  miro, google docs, google slides, spreadsheet, quicktime
 - **Setup and steps**: